gradientbear/PyQt5-Based-Shopping-System-with-Relational-Database-Integration/README.md

 # GUI-Based Shopping System with Database Integration Using PyQt5
-A user-friendly and efficient shopping system built with PyQt5 for the GUI and integrated with a relational database (PostgreSQL or MySQL).
-This application allows admins to manage products, customers, and suppliers, while customers can browse products, manage their cart, and view invoices.

 ---

+## Project Overview

+This project features a user-friendly shopping system with a **PyQt5-based GUI** integrated with a relational database backend (PostgreSQL or MySQL).
+It supports distinct user roles, allowing **admins** to manage products, customers, and suppliers, while **customers** can browse products, manage their shopping carts, and view invoices.
+The modular design facilitates scalability and easy feature expansion.

+---

 ## Features

-- **User Roles**:
+- **Role-Based Access:**
-  - **Admin**: Manage customers, products, and suppliers.
+  - **Admin:** Full control over customers, products, and suppliers management.
-  - **Customer**: Browse products, manage cart, and view invoices.
+  - **Customer:** Product browsing, cart management, and invoice viewing.

-- **Database Support**:
+- **Database Support:**
-  - Compatible with PostgreSQL or MySQL for robust data storage.
+  - Compatible with PostgreSQL and MySQL for reliable, scalable data storage.

-- **Ease of Use**:
+- **Intuitive Interface:**
-  - Interactive and role-specific panels for admins and customers.
+  - Interactive, role-specific panels tailored for admins and customers.

-- **Scalable**:
+- **Modular & Scalable:**
-  - Modular code structure to easily add new features.
+  - Clean codebase with modular structure to support future feature additions.

 ---